awsdocs/aws-cdk-guide/doc_source/getting_started.md

 + You must specify both your credentials and an AWS Region to use the AWS CDK CLI;, as described in [Specifying Your Credentials and Region](#getting_started_credentials)\.

 **Note**
- Why do you need Node\.js if you're a not a JavaScript developer?
+Why do you need Node\.js when you're a Python, C♯, or Java developer?
 The AWS CDK is developed in TypeScript and transpiled to JavaScript\.
-Bindings for the other supported languages make use of the AWS CDK back\-end running on Node\.js, as does the `cdk` command\-line tool\.
+Bindings for the other supported languages make use of the AWS CDK engine running on Node\.js, as does the `cdk` command\-line tool\.

 ------
 #### [ TypeScript ]